These garden patio ideas are aimed at anyone who wants to create the perfect living or dining space outdoors.

 Elevated patios are best made from decking – chosen because it's lightweight and easy on the eye.
 While early decks were made out of first-generation hardwoods, now it's hard-wearing composites and eco products made of recycled materials that are all the rage.
 We are also experimenting with stains and widths to give the timber a very contemporary feel.

-This porch is the ideal spot for a spot of morning breakfast.
+This front porch idea is the ideal spot for a spot of morning breakfast.
 The structural roof and ceiling fans will be sure to keep you sheltered and cool no matter the weather.

 9. Use a patio to introduce color